letItCurl/sudoku-solver-engine/readme.md

 - Solve any valid sudoku.
 - Detect invalid sudokus.
-- Check inputs while they are puted in the grid.
 - 5 preset of sudokus.
-- CLI in the browser.
-- Fully responsive.
 - Logs are directly connected to the program status.
-- The log stream doesn't lock the navigation of the app.
-- When the engine is solving, all API inputs are locked.

 # How to use this ? [![](https://img.shields.io/badge/version-1.0.0-green.svg)](https://www.npmjs.com/package/sudoku-solver-engine)